andres-frank/uns-cg-finalproject/Unity Project/README.md

 ### How to open

 Simply run Unity, choose 'Open..' and in the dialog select this folder (the one named 'Unity Project').

-After Unity compiles all scripts and opens up, navigate to the Scenes folder and open the MainScene.
+After Unity compiles all scripts and opens up, navigate to the 'Scenes' folder in the project view and open 'MainScene'.

 ---
 ### Shader Error on startup